 Dr. Jessica Piombo is an associate professor in the Department of National Security Affairs at the Naval Postgraduate School (NPS), where she teaches courses on African politics, U.S. foreign policy, comparative politics, and ethnic politics and conflicts.
-Her teaching and research focus on political transitions, transitional regimes, and post-conflict governance; institutional ways to channel and shape political identities; mechanisms to manage ethnic conflict; U.S. foreign policy towards Africa; the U.S. military’s role in reconstruction and stabilization; and international peace negotiations in Africa.
-In 2012, she was on sabbatical to research how styles of international mediation influence the substance of peace negotiations in South Africa and Burundi.
+My teaching and research focus on political transitions, transitional regimes, and post-conflict governance; institutional ways to channel and shape political identities; mechanisms to manage ethnic conflict; U.S. foreign policy towards Africa; the U.S. military’s role in reconstruction and stabilization; and international peace negotiations in Africa.
+In 2012, I was on sabbatical to research how styles of international mediation influence the substance of peace negotiations in South Africa and Burundi.

 In 2013, together with three colleagues I won a Minerva Award to conduct a study examining the relationship between state-building and peace-building through the lens of public service delivery at the subnational level in Cambodia, Laos, and Uganda.
 In 2015, we added Rwanda and research continued through the end of 2018.
 The team wrote two journal articles from the research and are individually producing additional outputs. .

 Together with Pierre Englebert (Pomona College and The Atlantic Council), I won a second Minerva award in 2017.
 This project, titled "All Intervention is Local," explores how domestic political dynamics shape international interventions to build state security capacity, focusing on case studies in eastern Africa, western Africa, and the Sahel.
 The project began fieldwork in 2019.
 Field research is currently suspended due to COVID 19.